hardmanko/ofxCX/docs/mainpage.md

 The collection of files needed to run a CX program is about 10 MB (possibly more, depending on stimuli).
 Installing the program just requires unzipping a file.

 \section installationInstructions Installation
 In order to use CX, you must have openFrameworks installed.
-See http://openframeworks.cc/download/ to download openFrameworks.
-On that page, you can algo find installation guides for some of the most popular development environments.
-Currently only version 0.8.0 of openFrameworks is supported by CX.
+Currently only version 0.8.0 of openFrameworks is supported by CX, which you can download from this page: http://openframeworks.cc/download/older.html The main openFrameworks download page (http://openframeworks.cc/download/) has information about how to install openFrameworks for use with some of the more popular development environments.

 Once you have installed openFrameworks, you can install CX by putting the contents of the CX repository into a subdirectory under OFDIR/addons (typically OFDIR/addons/ofxCX), where OFDIR is where you put openFramworks when you installed it.
 To use CX